-12.1.
-Have a purchasing policy and commercial culture that prioritizes and encourages the consumption of local, sustainable products and services in all its operations.

-12.2.
-Ensure the separate collection and maximum recycling of waste generated by the tourism activity of the destination, as well as its proper disposal.

-12.3.
-Minimize external inputs and waste generation, thus reducing the destination's dependency generated by tourism, and increasing local consumption.
+- 12.1.
+Have a purchasing policy and commercial culture that prioritizes the consumption of local, sustainable products and services in all its operations. - 12.2.
+Ensure the separate collection and maximum recycling of waste generated by the tourism activity of the destination, as well as its proper disposal. - 12.3.
+Minimize external inputs and waste generation, thus reducing the destination's dependency generated by tourism, and increasing local consumption. - 12.4.

-12.4.
 Develop responsible consumption criteria along the supply chain, at a public and private level: supply, equipment, lighting, packaging, etc.

-12.5.
-Promote the creation of economic activities related to the promotion of crafts, gastronomy and the transmission of local values and customs.